mikeywaites/kim/docs/source/user/advanced.rst

         name = UpperCaseString()

+.. note:: This is a contrived example, for simple transforms like this see ``extra_marshal_pipelines`` below

 Note that we have only overridden the ``process_pipes`` stage of StringSerializePipeline.
 Everything else remains the same.
 We have extended the ``process_pipes`` list from the parent object in order to retain it's functionality, and just added